 About us

 The general purpose of Community Councils is to act as a voice for our local area.
-We do that by raising matters of concern with our elected representatives or directly to public bodies.
+We do that by sharing information with local residents and businesses, and by raising matters of concern with our elected City Councillors (Leith Ward 13) or directly with public bodies.
 We also work to improve our local community by taking part in partnership work and by undertaking our own projects.

-We meet regularly throughout the year, usually the last Monday of each month at 18:30 in Leith Community Centre, except July & December when we don’t have a monthly meeting.
-Our community are welcome and in fact encouraged to come along to our meetings.
+We meet regularly throughout the year, usually the last Monday of each month at 18:30 either online or at Duncan Place Community Hub, except July & December when we don’t have a monthly meeting.
+Members of the local community are welcome and in fact encouraged to come along to our meetings.
 Further details can be found on our ‘our meetings‘ page.

 Elected representatives

-Our elected representatives are people who live in our area and care passionate about our community.
-They were all elected at the 2019 Edinburgh Community Council elections unless otherwise indicated.
+Our Community Councillors are people who live in our area and who care passionately about our community.
+They were elected at the 2019 Edinburgh Community Council elections, apart from two who were co-opted at a later date.

 Nominated representatives

-Our nominated representatives represent the interests of local local interest groups on our Community Council.
+‘Nominated representatives’ are Community Councillors who represent the interests of specific local interest groups on our Community Council.

-We currently have two nominated representatives but have six seats available, there are therefore four seats still available to local interest groups.
+We currently have only one nominated representative (representing Leith Festival) but there are six seats available, so there are currently five seats still available to local interest groups.

 Associate representatives

-Our associate representatives are people who the Community Council has decided to bring onto the Community Council because they have specialist skills, knowledge or experience that would be beneficial.
+Associate representatives are people the Community Council has decided to bring onto the Community Council because they have specialist skills, knowledge or experience that would be beneficial.

 We currently have no associate representatives.